What Is Non-Small Cell Lung Cancer?

 Non-Small Cell Lung Cancer vs. Small Cell Lung Cancer

 Non-small cell lung cancer is one of two main types of lung cancer, the other being small cell lung cancer (SCLC).
-NSCLC cells are bigger than SCLC cells when seen under a microscope, which is where the two cancers get their different names from.

 NSCLC and SCLC have many other differences, such as:

-NSCLC | SCLC | |
+Attribute | NSCLC | SCLC |

 ---|---|---|

-Aggressiveness | Spreads less quickly | Spreads very quickly |
+Cancer Spread | Spreads less quickly | Spreads very quickly |

 Rarity | Very common, making up over 80% of all lung cancer cases | Uncommon, accounting for 10-15% of lung cancer cases |

-Treatments | Many treatment options available, most notably surgery | Less treatments available and surgery is rarely used |
+Treatments | Many treatment options available, most notably surgery | Fewer treatments available and surgery is rarely used |

 What Causes Non-Small Cell Lung Cancer?